-Pieno Žvaigždės, AB expected turnover for the year 2020 176,5 mln.
-EUR.
+Pieno Žvaigždės, AB expected turnover for the year 2021 173.9 million EUR.

 10. Information about research and development activity

 The Company continuously makes investments and searches for new ways how to ensure a constant and better efficiency growth of its activity.